-A.24 The outcome of any investigation will be notified to the Scottish Housing Regulator.
+The outcome of any investigation will be notified to the Scottish Housing Regulator.

-Definitions
+6. Definitions

-A.25 (Name of Organisation) will regard the following actions as a "serious breach" of the Code of Conduct (this list is not exhaustive):
+Osprey will regard the following actions as a "serious breach" of the Code of Conduct (this list is not exhaustive):

 - Failure to act in our best interests and/or acting in a way that undermines or conflicts with the purposes for which we operate. - Support for, or participation in, any initiative, activity or campaign which directly or indirectly undermines or prejudices our interests or those of our service users, or our contractual obligations. - Accepting a bribe or inducement from a third party designed to influence the decisions we make. - Consistent or serious failure to observe the terms of the Code of Governance.